decentralized-identity/bbs-signature/draft-bbs-signatures.md

 1. Three (3) valid points of the G1 subgroup, each of which must not equal the identity point.
 2. Five (5) integers representing scalars in the range of 1 to r-1 inclusive.
-3. A number of integers representing scalars in the range of 1 to r-1 inclusive, corresponding to the un-revealed from the proof message commitments.
+3. A set of integers representing scalars in the range of 1 to r-1 inclusive, corresponding to the un-revealed from the proof message commitments.

 ```
 proof = octets_to_proof(proof_octets)